 Candy Heart Relay

-Place an empty bowl at one side of the room and a bowl of candy hearts at the other.
+Place an empty bowl on one side of the room and a bowl of candy hearts on the other.
 Transfer the hearts to the empty bowl by carrying them across the room on a spoon.

 Suck It Up

 Transfer candy hearts from one plate to another using only the vacuum created by your mouth and a straw.

 Stack candy hearts as high as you can, without your tower toppling.
 Add difficulty by only allowing the use of one hand or tweezers to stack the hearts.

 My kids love this tradition.
 Every year, starting February 1st, I tape a heart to their door and add an additional heart every day after, leading up to Valentine’s Day.
 The first heart has their name on it, and all the others have love notes.
 These can say anything that is on your heart for your child, like “You are such a great helper!”, “You are so special to me!”, or “I am thankful for you!”